iapetos163/sv-sandwich-builder/algorithm.md

 DO YOU WANT TO MAKE A SANDWICH?

 Create candidate TARGET VECTORS
-Take each ingredient vector and convert negative components to be zero for each zero component in the target vector Take each ingredient vector and transform to a unit in ingredient space This transform is static
+ Take each ingredient vector and transform to a unit in ingredient space This transform is static
 Transform target vector to ingredient space
 Find component with highest product with transformed target That's the choice!

+Difficulty score:
+base on:
+(w) width
+(t) top nonflatness
+(b) bottom nonflatness
+(d) thickness

+Need to determine:
+* how much each aspect weighs
+* how much the omission of an ingredient weighs

+num pieces to width
+w = 1/n

+Gonna say something like
+stackability = (1 + 0.5Cd) * w